 - #8 Los Angeles Clippers Vs. #1 Golden State Warriors-Do you all remember the last Western Conference team to eliminate the Warriors from the NBA Playoffs?
 It was the Clippers, although they had Chris Paul, Blake Griffin and DeAndre Jordan at that time.
 None of those players are on this current Clippers team, but Doc Rivers’ bunch is scrappy and they will make a series of it.
 The Warriors will still win, but they won’t cruise in the First Round like they have been in recent years.
 I have it going six games.

 - #5 Indiana Pacers Vs. #4 Boston Celtics-The Pacers came close to ending the Cleveland Cavaliers’ then three-year Eastern Conference reign last season, as they lost in seven games against them.
-The Celtics also lost to the Cavaliers in seven games, and that was without both Kyrie Irving and Gordon Hayward.
+The Celtics also lost to the Cavaliers in seven games last season, and that was without both Kyrie Irving and Gordon Hayward.
 Both those players are back this time around for the team that has the most championships in NBA history.
-The Pacers will fall short again of advancing to the second round, as Victor Oladipo has been out for the season with a knee injury.
+The Pacers will fall short again of advancing to the Second Round, as Victor Oladipo has been out for the season with a knee injury.
 Celtics in six.

 - #8 Detroit Pistons Vs. #1 Milwaukee Bucks-The Pistons crushed the New York Knicks on the final day of the regular season to get the eighth and final seed in the East.
 As for the Bucks, they boast both the league’s best record and the likely league MVP in Giannis Antetokounmpo.
 The fact that both these teams are division opponents won’t make this series a sweep.
-But it also won’t result in an 8-seed upsetting a 1-seed in the first round.
+But it also won’t result in an eight seed upsetting a one seed in the First Round.
 Bucks in five.